 The initiative is based at Karolinska Institutet, and is supported by our partners Stockholm City Council (Stockholms läns landsting) and Statens musikverk.

 Gunnar Bjursell is a Professor Emeritus, and his research has focused on the importance of genetics in public health, cancer and arteriosclerosis.
 While at Gothebergs University, Gunnar coordinated and lead the Culture and Health initiative.
 During the last fifteen years has been actively involved in the further development of the research field culture, the brain, and health.
-Since 2011 he has been a coordinator for the Cultural Brain Initiative at KI, editor for this website, and a popular lecturer.
+Since 2021 he has been Director for the Centre for Culture, Cognition and Health at Karolinska Institutet.

 Project Leader: Professor Ingemar Ernberg